JamesLuu27/Projects/README.md

 # Tableau Project
 I know tooltip, labels, color and filters along with calculated & parameter field.
 For my homework, I created bar graph to showcase top 20 drugs in the US based on drug claim, and drug cost.
 I created a map using label for amount of drug based on states and only showing top 5 states in their respective name.
 For my project, I created a circle graph to show the top trending videos of youtube in 2018.
 I taken the data from kaggle, and filter out any music video.
 By doing so, I was able to see what's the average income for a youtube based on ads and content.

+#SQL Codes
+This is just the basic code to show that I understand how to use beginner SQL.
+Some of these code are just snippet of my project as posting my entire project would be an eyesore.
+I created comment to show which section contains ampersands, nvl, case, select and prompts.
+If you run the formula, there will be an error obviously as the table I select does not exist.
+At the moment I am taking courses on transact SQL and hope to update my portfolio.